-The 2020 Passion Play will be its 42nd since 1634.
-In total, about 102 performances will take place throughout the year.
+The 2022 Passion Play (which was supposed to take place in 2020, but postponed because of the COVID-19 pandemic) was Oberammergau’s 42nd since 1634.
+In total, about 102 performances were presented throughout the year.

 Oberammergau built a special building for the play, and it is said to be one of the world’s largest open-air theaters.
 The Passion Plays weren’t always held in this theater, though.
 In fact, back in 1634, the first performance took place in the graveyard next to Oberammergau’s Catholic church.
 In 1830, the production was moved to the north side of Oberammergau.

-The Passion Play is held in years ending in zero.
-During off-years, operas and other theatrical performances take place.
+These days, the Passion Play is held in years ending in zero.
+During off-years, operas and other theatrical performances take place in the theater.

 It’s also possible to tour the Passion Play Theater.

 - Passion Play 2022 (Official website for buying Passion Play tickets)